JavaScript API Reference

 • shape: the shape family used ("circle", "ellipse", …).

 • metrics: { loss, stress, diagError, iterations, targetAreas, fittedAreas, regionError, residuals }.
-See Goodness of fit.
+See Goodness of Fit.

 • container: present only when complement was set: { x, y, width, height }.

-Each shape and region carries a labelAnchor ({ x, y }) for interior labels; "regions" mode adds setAnchors.
+Each shape and region carries a labelAnchor ({ x, y }) for interior labels; "regions" mode adds setAnchors and shapeOutlines.
+The latter is one closed ring per set — the set’s own silhouette, which region decomposition clips away and so cannot be recovered from regions without a union pass.
+Use it for seam-free per-set strokes, or to feed placeSetLabels.
 Coordinates are abstract, centered units—compute a bounding box for your viewBox.

 placeLabelsForRegions(options)